noryev/RTC-OLED-Deskclock/README.md

 This project involves creating a desk clock using an Arduino Uno, a DS3231 Real-Time Clock (RTC) module, and a SSD1306 OLED display.

+More information located here: [Adafruit DS321 RTC](https://learn.adafruit.com/adafruit-ds3231-precision-rtc-breakout/arduino-usage)

+SDA pin goes to A4 and SCL goes to A5 to Arduion Uno pins
 ## Hardware

 1. Arduino Uno